 The other role of accelerators in fusion research is in the ion-induced simulation of neutron damage of materials [6-8].
 Ion irradiation modifies the surface structure.
-It has a major impact on fuel retention in PFC and also on optical performance of crucial diagnostic components like so-called first mirrors, i.e. metal mirrors acting as PFMC in all optical plasma diagnosis systems (spectroscopy and imaging) in ITER; the reactor-class machine under construction.
+It has a major impact on fuel retention in PFC and also on optical performance of crucial diagnostic components like so-called first mirrors, i.e., metal mirrors acting as PFMC in all optical plasma diagnosis systems (spectroscopy and imaging) in ITER; the reactor-class machine under construction.
 The impact of irradiation with H, He (transmutation simulation) and Mo, Zr, Nb (n-induced damage simulation) on the optically active layer of Mo mirrors will be addressed.

-It should be stressed that the accelerator-based analysis and modification of materials is not an isolated or a passive strand of fusion research.
+The accelerator-based analysis and modification of materials is not an isolated or a passive strand of fusion research.
 The results directly contribute to decisions regarding the wall composition and diagnostic planning in ITER.
-This, in turn, imposes a quest for improvements and developments of analytical capabilities (detectors, chambers etc) to ensure cutting edge research.
-A brief review of ion beam facilities in the fusion-related material research will be presented.
+This imposes a quest for improvements and developments of analytical capabilities (nuclear data sets, detectors, chambers etc) to ensure cutting edge research.
+A brief review of IBA facilities in the fusion research will be presented.